Natural resource management: Community-based natural resource management

 The community-based natural resource management (CBNRM) approach combines conservation objectives with the generation of economic benefits for rural communities.
 The three key assumptions being that: locals are better placed to conserve natural resources, people will conserve a resource only if benefits exceed the costs of conservation, and people will conserve a resource that is linked directly to their quality of life.
 When a local people's quality of life is enhanced, their efforts and commitment to ensure the future well-being of the resource are also enhanced.
 Regional and community based natural resource management is also based on the principle of subsidiarity.

 The United Nations advocates CBNRM in the Convention on Biodiversity and the Convention to Combat Desertification.
 Unless clearly defined, decentralised NRM can result in an ambiguous socio-legal environment with local communities racing to exploit natural resources while they can, such as the forest communities in central Kalimantan (Indonesia).

 A problem of CBNRM is the difficulty of reconciling and harmonising the objectives of socioeconomic development, biodiversity protection and sustainable resource utilisation.
-The concept and conflicting interests of CBNRM, show how the motives behind the participation are differentiated as either people-centred (active or participatory results that are truly empowering) or planner-centred (nominal and results in passive recipients).
-Understanding power relations is crucial to the success of community based NRM.
-Locals may be reluctant to challenge government recommendations for fear of losing promised benefits.

 CBNRM is based particularly on advocacy by nongovernmental organizations working with local groups and communities, on the one hand, and national and transnational organizations, on the other, to build and extend new versions of environmental and social advocacy that link social justice and environmental management agendas with both direct and indirect benefits observed including a share of revenues, employment, diversification of livelihoods and increased pride and identity.
 Ecological and societal successes and failures of CBNRM projects have been documented.
 CBNRM has raised new challenges, as concepts of community, territory, conservation, and indigenous are worked into politically varied plans and programs in disparate sites.
 Warner and Jones address strategies for effectively managing conflict in CBNRM.